durrantlab/autogrow4/tutorial/TUTORIAL.md

     --custom_conversion_script ["custom_conversion", "/PATH_TO/CLASS_OBJECT_FOR/for/custom_conversion.py"]
 ```

-### 4. Custom Scoring/Rescoring code ***
+### 4. Custom Scoring/Rescoring Code

 This feature allows the user to incorporate custom python scripts for scoring
 and rescoring ligands.

-Currently AutoGrow4 is configured to dock using Autodock Vina and QuickVina2
+Currently AutoGrow4 is configured to dock using Autodock Vina and QuickVina2.
-and there are two provided options to rescore a ligand using either NNScore 1
+There are also two options to rescore a ligand using either NNScore 1 or
-or NNScore 2.
-Additionally, ligand efficiency (dividing the score/rescore
+NNScore 2.
+Additionally, ligand efficiency (dividing the score/rescore value
-value by the number of non-Hydrogen atoms) can be applied with any float based
+by the number of non-hydrogen atoms) can be applied with any float-based
 scoring value.

 Users can incorporate custom scoring and rescoring options into AutoGrow4.